 In the pursuit of longer lashes, there's our trusty old friend mascara, there are falsies, and then there's the big beauty trend of the last few years: eyelash extensions.
 But did you know you could plain-old PERM your lashes?
 Like the old-school '80s perm that makes straight hair big and curly, an eyelash perm effectively curls straight lashes upward so they're pretty and lifted.
 In fact, most places actually call the procedure a "lift."
-Keep scrolling to read all about it!

 I actually first read about eyelash perming in this story, published on popular New York City–based blog A Cup of Jo, which profiles the beauty routines of real New York women.
 Screenwriter and author Gemma Burgess wrote this in her Beauty Uniform entry: